joey711/phyloseq-demo/phyloseq-demo.md

 ## Plotting an Annotated Phylogenetic Tree
 A useful display on a phylogenetic tree is to add points next to tips/leaves/OTUs to represent samples in which the OTU was observed.
-This is facillitated in [the phyloseq package](http://joey711.github.com/phyloseq/) through the `plot_tree` function, which produces a [ggplot](http://had.co.nz/ggplot2/)-based phylogenetic tree, and also allows several options for mapping color, shape, and size of these sample points to variables in the dataset.
+This is facilitated in [the phyloseq package](http://joey711.github.com/phyloseq/) through the `plot_tree` function, which produces a [ggplot](http://had.co.nz/ggplot2/)-based phylogenetic tree, and also allows several options for mapping color, shape, and size of these sample points to variables in the dataset.
 These point aesthetics can be mapped to sample data or to taxonomic data, depending on needs and which information needs to be reinforced in your graphic.

 Caution: Trying to plot too many taxa (tree tips) at once obscures meaning.
-Let's look at just the Chlamydiae phylum in the incldued `GlobalPatterns` dataset.
+Let's look at just the *Chlamydiae* phylum in the incldued `GlobalPatterns` dataset.
 Note that this also requires subsetting the `GlobalPatterns` dataset using the `subset_species` function, part of the "preprocessing" tools described in the following section.

 ```r
 data(GlobalPatterns)